iogf/keycmd/README.md

 Contributors
 ============

-rabbiter at irc.freenode.org who pointed out a bug with cmdlib.ask.
+rabbitear at irc.freenode.org who pointed out a bug with cmdlib.ask.